Synthetixio/SIPs/content/sccp/sccp-277.md

 - offchainDelayedOrderMaxAge is the maximum delay after which offchain orders can be executed
 - maxFundingVelocity is the main parameter that allows to nudge funding rates
 - offchainPriceDivergence is the maximum allowable delta from chainlink prices
-- setting dynamicFeeRounds, via DirectIntegrationManager, to 1 disables dynamic fees on the respective market
+- setting dynamicFeeRounds and maxDynamicFeeRate to the above specified parameters, via DirectIntegrationManager, effectively disables dynamic fees on perp markets